Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Conclusion

 The principles developed here, namely temporal value assignment, network Shapley value, centrality-weighted intervention, and competition-aware mechanism design, extend beyond financial crime to any setting where competing firms must share signals for collective risk detection, including cybersecurity threat intelligence, supply chain risk management, multi-platform fraud prevention, and collaborative marketing analytics.

-Our analysis uses synthetic data; validation on proprietary transaction data is an important next step.
+Several limitations of our analysis suggest directions for further work.
+Our analysis uses synthetic data; validation on proprietary transaction data, ideally in cooperation with a regional supervisor, is an important next step.
 The network Shapley value computation is exponential in $m$; developing polynomial-time approximations for large federations is a natural algorithmic direction.
-Extensions to endogenous network formation (where institutions choose which bilateral links to maintain), and to dynamic network evolution would further enrich the theory.
+Extensions to endogenous network formation, in which institutions choose which bilateral links to maintain, and to dynamic network evolution, would further enrich the theory.
 The political economy of international cooperation and asymmetric regulatory environments are promising policy-relevant directions.